A Patient's Guide

 SNORING

-With obstructive sleep apnea, muscles of the soft palate at the base of the tongue and the uvula (the small, conical, fleshy tissue hanging from the soft palate) relax and sag, obstructing the airway, making breathing labored and noisy.
-Collapse of the airway walls blocks breathing entirely.
+In obstructive sleep apnea (OSA), the muscles of the soft palate, the base of the tongue, and the uvula (the small, conical piece of tissue hanging at the back of your throat) relax and sag.
+This causes the airway to become obstructed, making breathing difficult and noisy.
+Sometimes, the airway walls collapse completely, blocking breathing altogether.

 The following is a sleep quiz to help you rate the quality of your sleep patterns.